kathan5550/MusicPlayer_App/README.md

 ### Adding Configuration Files:

 * For Android:
-Download the google-services.json file from the Firebase Console for your project."\n" Place the google-services.json file in the app directory of your Android project.
+Download the google-services.json file from the Firebase Console for your project.<br>
+Place the google-services.json file in the app directory of your Android project.

 * For iOS:
-Download the GoogleService-Info.plist file from the Firebase Console for your project.
+Download the GoogleService-Info.plist file from the Firebase Console for your project.<br>
-Add the GoogleService-Info.plist file to your Xcode project.
+Add the GoogleService-Info.plist file to your Xcode project.<br>
 Make sure the file is added to all targets in your Xcode project.